origami-code/rtori/rtori-core-simd/README.md

 - NEON vfpv=neon-fp-armv8 (same as armv7)

-aarch64 (by default, nothing to be done)
+aarch64 (NEON by default, nothing to be done ?)

+- sve (scalable up to 2k)

 wasm32